Changissnz/nu_merchant_principal/README.md

 - To be honorable is to have a reason to be prideful.
 - Being part of a pride requires one to be honorable.

-Prepositional logic using these social terms bring not clarity, but invites for more words at more discussion tables, with expectations of equal exchange rates of the unique perspectives behind the concepts.
+Propositional logic using these social terms bring not clarity, but invites for more words at more discussion tables, with expectations of equal exchange rates of the unique perspectives behind the concepts.
 Differing